- Fertility & Reproductive Systems

 Other Methods to Detect Ovulation

-There are other things that you can use to detect ovulation - just before you ovulate there will be a surge in the level of luteinizing hormone (LH) - this can be measured by ovulation detector strips and monitors.
-However, even if you get a positive test for the LH hormone you will not necessarily ovulate - you will need to confirm this with a shift in your temperature.
+It should be noted that even if you get a positive test for the LH hormone you will not necessarily ovulate - you need to confirm this with a shift upwards in your temperature.